openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/multi-device.rst

 .. danger::

-   The Multi-device execution mode described has been **deprecated** and this article will be removed in the future.
+   The Multi-device execution mode described here has been **deprecated**.

-   You can use the :ref:`CUMULATIVE_THROUGHPUT <cumulative throughput>` option of the :doc:`Automatic Device Selection <auto-device-selection.rst>` instead.
+   You can use the :ref:`CUMULATIVE_THROUGHPUT <cumulative throughput>` option of the :doc:`Automatic Device Selection <auto-device-selection>` instead.

 To run inference on multiple devices, you can choose either of the following ways:

 - Use the :ref:`CUMULATIVE_THROUGHPUT option <cumulative throughput>` of the Automatic Device Selection mode.
 This way, you can use all available devices in the system without the need to specify them.
-- Use the Multi-Device execution mode.
+- (DEPRECATED) Use the Multi-Device execution mode.
 It shares the same behaviors as the :ref:`CUMULATIVE_THROUGHPUT option <cumulative throughput>` of the Automatic Device Selection mode.
 The difference is, it needs <device list> or ``ov::device::priorities`` to be set explicitly.

 How MULTI Works
 ####################